trackme518/trackmeifyoucan_motionsensor/README.md

 * `raw` - is experimental mode that sends all the data in unprocessed form, currently unstable WIP (theoretically we can achieve 1000Hz polling rate)

 #### Send OSC / commands
+These are optional commands you can send to sensor to change it's settings or behaviour.

 | pattern                 | typetag | description                           | response                       |
 | ----------------------- | ------- | ------------------------------------- | ------------------------------ |